Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization

 \subsection{Comparisons results}

-Tab.~\ref{main_tb} summarizes universal targeted transfer to GPT-4o, Gemini-2.0, and Claude under seen (optimization-sample) and unseen evaluations.
-On the seen samples (bottom block), our method already achieves strong targeted steering with only one perturbation per target, clearly outperforming universal baselines and approaching sample-wise methods.
-For instance, on GPT-4o, it attains 85.5\% ASR (vs.\ 66.7\% for UAP and 15.0\% for UnivIntruder), closing the gap to FOA-Attack and significantly surpassing AnyAttack, with similar trends on Gemini-2.0.
-On Claude, our universal perturbation even exceeds all sample-wise competitors.
-On the more stringent unseen-sample setting (top block), the advantage is larger and consistent across models and metrics, demonstrating robust universality: GPT-4o reaches 61.7\% ASR vs.\ 38.0\% for UAP with higher KMR (\textit{e.g.} KMR$_a$ 52.0\% vs.\ 37.5\%), and Gemini-2.0 shows the same pattern (ASR 56.7\% vs.\ 36.8\%, KMR$_a$ 52.6\% vs.\ 40.2\%).
-Gains persist on Claude as well.
+Tab.~\ref{main_tb} reports universal targeted transfer to GPT-4o, Gemini-2.0, and Claude under unseen and seen evaluations.
+In the \textbf{unseen} setting (top block), our method consistently yields the best universal transfer across models and metrics, demonstrating stronger universality.
+On GPT-4o, it improves ASR from 38.0\% (UAP) to 61.7\%, with higher KMR (\textit{e.g.}, KMR$_a$ 52.0\% vs.\ 37.5\%); Gemini-2.0 shows similar gains (56.7\% vs.\ 36.8\%, KMR$_a$ 52.6\% vs.\ 40.2\%), and the same trend holds on Claude.
+In the \textbf{seen} setting (bottom block), our method also achieves strong targeted steering with only one perturbation per target, clearly outperforming universal baselines and approaching sample-wise methods.
+For example, on GPT-4o it reaches 85.5\% ASR, versus 66.7\% for UAP and 15.0\% for UnivIntruder, narrowing the gap to FOA-Attack and outperforming AnyAttack; similar trends appear on Gemini-2.0.
+On Claude, it even surpasses all sample-wise baselines.\textbf{Additional results} on more closed-source MLLMs (\textit{e.g.,} GPT-5/5.2, Gemini-2.5/3, and Claude-Opus-4.5) are reported in the Appendix.